Lyn Paul website gif. Lyn Paul website banner.

 Dec

-The Greater London Council invites Gerry Adams and Danny Morrison of Sinn Fein to attend talks in London.
-The British Home Secretary, William Whitelaw, imposes a banning order under the Prevention of Terrorism Act preventing the two men from entering Britain.
+The Greater London Council (GLC) invites Gerry Adams and Danny Morrison of Sinn Féin to attend talks in London.
+On 8th December the British Home Secretary, William Whitelaw, imposes a banning order under the Prevention of Terrorism Act preventing the two men from entering Britain.

 On 19th December four bombs explode at a nuclear power station in South Africa.

-The South Korean opposition leader Kim Dae Jung is exiled to the United States.
+The South Korean opposition leader Kim Dae Jung is exiled to the United States on Christmas Eve, after serving two-and-a-half years of a 20-year prison sentence for sedition.

 Autograph.